 The University of Freiburg is part of a global network encompassing over 300 partnerships with prestigious higher education institutions on all five continents.
-In the 2015/16 winter semester more than 4000 international students from around 130 countries were matriculated at the university – more than ever before.
-In addition, the university has around 900 international employees from 80 countries in its academic, administrative, and technical staff.
+In the 2019/20 winter semester 4.385 international students from around 130 countries were matriculated at the university.
+In addition, the university has around 750 international employees from more than 90 countries in its academic, administrative, and technical staff.

 The University of Freiburg is actively committed to supporting the diversity of its employees and students.
 We see it as our responsibility to create and nurture an organizational culture in which diversity is valued and regarded as an enrichment for research and teaching.
 The university reaffirmed this commitment to diversity in 2009 by signing the Charter of Diversity. .